kennylomax/TutorialsAsCode/journeys/TutorialAsCode_0.1_Template/README.md

 ## Set up

-Download, personlize then source your journey's setup:
+cd into some temporary folder, download then personalize and source your journey's setup:

 ```
 curl https://raw.githubusercontent.com/kennylomax/TutorialsAsCode/main/journeys/TutorialAsCode_0.1_Template/journeysetupexample.sh > journeysetup.sh

-.. then personalize its contents and then source it: ..
+.. then personalize its contents
+.. and then source it:

 source journeysetup.sh
 ```